Push Notifications Explained

 Some of the actors in sending a push notification include:

 - Operating system push notification service (OSPNS).
-Each mobile operating system (OS), including iOS, Android, Fire OS, Windows, and BlackBerry, has its own service.
+Each mobile operating system (OS), including iOS, Android, Fire OS, Windows, has its own service.

 - App publisher.
-The app publisher enables their app with an OSPNS.
-Then, the publisher uploads the app to the app store.
+The app publisher enables its app with one ore more OSPNS’s.
+Then the publisher uploads the app to the app store.

 - Client app.
 This is an OS-specific app, installed on a user’s device.
 It receives incoming notifications.